This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 With each carb cycling cycle, you shouldn’t experience any loss of muscle mass or energy.

 Carb Cycling for Fat Loss and a Keto Diet

 If you have a significant amount of weight you want to lose, then combining keto and carb cycling will speed the process.

 You can achieve rapid fat loss by turning to ketones and refueling with carbs for intense workouts every so often.

-To be in ketosis then you need to eliminate all carbs from the diet for an extended period.
+To be in ketosis, then you need to eliminate virtually all carbs from the diet for an extended period.

 During a number of days, the body uses stored carbs for energy.
-Once these are used up, the body switches to ketones for energy by going to your fat stores.
+Once the body finishes processing stored sugar, it switches to ketones for energy by going to your fat stores.

 Carb cycling on keto is essentially a variation called a cyclical ketogenic diet.

 Carb Loading Recurrence and Timing